 Python uses indentation to distinguish blocks of code that belong together.
 Consecutive lines with equal indentation are part of the same block of code.

 To tell Python that the following lines are the body of our function, we need to indent them.
 You indent lines with the TAB key on your keyboard.
 In Python, it’s good style to use four spaces for indentation.
 The entire Python community does so.
-The Python interactive shell (REPL) and all decent editors will automatically indent with four spaces if you hit the TAB key.
+If you hit the TAB key, the Python interactive shell (REPL) and all decent editors will automatically indent with four spaces.

-Back to our function: it has only one line of code in its body, the print command.
+Back to our function: it has only one line of code in its body: the print command.
 After it, we hit enter one extra time to let the Python REPL know that this is the end of the function.
+This is important.
+A function must always be followed by an empty line to signal the end of the function.
 Finally, we can call our function with

 Python function parameters and arguments

-We can make this more interesting by allowing an argument to be passed to our function:
+We can make this more interesting by allowing an argument to be passed to our function.
+Again we define a function with def, but we add a variable name between the parentheses:

 >>> def say_hi(name): ... print('Hi', name) ... >>> say_hi('Erik') Hi Erik

-Our function now accepts a value, which we assign to the variable name.
+Our function now accepts a value, which gets assigned to the variable name.
 We call such variables the parameter, while the actual value we provide (‘Erik’) is called the argument.

 - Parameters and arguments